tldr-pages/tldr/pages/common/az-sshkey.md

 # az sshkey

-> Manage ssh public keys with virtual machines.
+> Manage SSH public keys with virtual machines.
 > Part of `azure-cli` (also known as `az`).
 > More information: <https://learn.microsoft.com/cli/azure/sshkey>.